 Use TxRep - use_txrep

 Whether to use TxRep reputation system.
-TxRep tracks the long-term average score for each sender and then shifts the score of new messages toward that long-term average.
-This can increase or decrease the score for messages, depending on the long-term behavior of the particular correspondent.
+TxRep tracks the long-term average score for each sender and then shifts the

 Default: 1